 Change more often when operating under a heavy load or in high ambient temperatures.
 Service more often when operating in dirty or dusty conditions.

-3 - Replace blades more often when mowing in sandy soil.4 - Not required if equipped with maintenance-free battery.
+3 - Replace blades more often when mowing in sandy soil.
+5 - See Cleaning in Maintenance Section.

+4 - Not required if equipped with maintenance-free battery.